BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

     defined on the parameter ``NOTIFY_ON``

 .. hint::
-    Remember that you can define more than one job status divided by a whitespace.
+Remember that you can define more than one job status separated by a whitespace, a comma (`,`), or using a list.

 Example:
 ::